-The choice between Bitcoin and ETH, for instance, often boils down to their store of value and platform crypto qualities, respectively.
+For instance, the choice between Bitcoin and ETH often boils down to their store of value and platform crypto qualities, respectively.

 Monero has a definitive edge in terms of privacy.
 For crypto gambling enthusiasts, this is a helpful consideration.
 Many want to gamble as securely and as discreetly as possible.
 This token gives you the tools to do just that.

-In the crypto gambling scene, payment efficiency is a perk, but privacy is even more special.
+Payment efficiency is a perk in crypto gambling, but privacy is even more special.
 Therefore, Monero can prove the more useful of the two.
 The fact that you can execute untraceable transactions adds to the allure.

 That said, DASH is not inherently pseudonymous.
 This coin still has the PrivateSend feature that can provide some benefits.

-Additionally, a crypto enthusiast can hold DASH believing that it has more significant upside than Monero.
+Additionally, a crypto enthusiast can hold DASH, believing it has a more significant upside than Monero.